bytecraftoy/aalto-2022/README.md

 ### Building and running separately

 Using the convinience scripts is purely optional.
 The backend and frontend can be built, run or tested separately with `npm build`, `npm start` and `npm test` etc. from `backend/` or `frontend/` respectively.

+### Documentation

+The project contains a documentation site created from markdown using [Docusaurus]https://docusaurus.io/ To view the documentation, you can use `npm run docusaurus`.
+This will open documentation as a site at `http://localhost:7777`.
+It is the same as running the commands:

+-   `npm run build-docs`
+-   `npm run start-docs`